NASA-PDS/naif-pds4-bundler/docs/source/30_spice_kernel_archive_preparation_guide.rst

 Process Overview
 ================

-The process of preparing a SPICE archive includes the following steps:
+The process of preparing a SPICE kernel archive includes the following steps:

     1. collecting and preparing the data

     2. preparing the NAIF PDS4 Bundler setup

     3. running NAIF PDS4 Bundler